Ghebbis/Blockchain-and-Cryptocurrency-A-to-Z/README.md

 [![Watch the video](https://img.youtube.com/vi/bBC-nXj3Ng4/0.jpg)](https://youtu.be/bBC-nXj3Ng4)

-2. After that, I decided to read the paper by Satoshi Nakamoto, available at this link: https://bitcoin.org/bitcoin.pdf.

-Eventually, I decided to look into a more structured course and stumbled upon this masterclass on YT, which I am currently watching:
+2. Eventually, I decided to look into a more structured course and stumbled upon this masterclass on YT, which I am currently watching:

 [![Watch the video](https://img.youtube.com/vi/dn1QsirJ8gk/0.jpg)](https://youtu.be/dn1QsirJ8gk)

-2.1 helpful references
+Helpful references
+- Nakamoto, Satoshi.
+"Bitcoin: A peer-to-peer electronic cash system." _Decentralized Business Review_ (2008): 21260. https://bitcoin.org/bitcoin.pdf.
-- How to time-stamp a digital document (Haber, Stornetta, 1991) https://link.springer.com/content/pdf/10.1007/BF00196791.pdf.
+- Haber, Stuart, and W. Scott Stornetta.
+"How to time-stamp a digital document." _Conference on the Theory and Application of Cryptography_.
+Springer, Berlin, Heidelberg, 1990. https://link.springer.com/content/pdf/10.1007/BF00196791.pdf.